Dealing with practical issues after cancer

 It is important to be realistic about what you can manage and to look after yourself at this time.
 Do not pretend that you are fine if really you are not.

 Cancer can also have a powerful emotional effect.
 If you have strong emotions, you might need to take a few months after your treatment has finished to adjust to what has happened.
-For more information, see our section on emotional effects.
+For more information, see our section on your feelings after cancer treatment.

 Many people are keen to get back to work as soon as possible because it means they are getting back to ‘normal’ and that they are over their cancer.
 If you can, plan to return to work gradually.